davidavdav/NamedArrays.jl/README.md

 copy(a::NamedArray)
 ```

-makes a copy of all the elements in a, and returns a NamedArray
+returns a copy of all the elements in a, and returns a NamedArray

  * Convert